 - (k) Lignite mining activities: PPC owns and operates open-pit lignite mines.
 Land acquisition (mainly through expropriation) and initial (pre-production) development costs relating to mines are capitalized and amortized (upon commencement of the mines' commercial operation) over the shorter of the life of the mine and 20 years to their residual value.
 Exploration, evaluation and ongoing development costs are charged to the cost of lignite production as incurred.
-A provision for land restoration is established for the Group's estimated present obligation for restoration and is calculated based on the surface disturbed to date and the average cost of restoration per metric unit.
-It is accounted for at the present value of the related obligation to restore land back to a beneficial use and is included both in fixed assets (mines) and in provisions. - (I) CO2 emission rights: PPC acquires CO2 emission rights in order to meet its obligation resulting from the shortage of allocated emission allowances as compared to actual emissions made.
+A provision for land restoration is established for the Group's estimated present obligation for restoration per metric unit.
+It is accounted for at the present value of the related obligation to restore land back to a beneficial use and is included both in fixed assets (mines) and in provisions. - (l) CO_2 emission rights: PPC acquires CO_2 emission rights in order to meet its obligation resulting from the shortage of allocated emission allowances as compared to actual emissions made.
 Emission rights are accounted under the net liability method, based on which, PPC recognizes a liability for emissions when the emissions are made and are in excess of the allowances allocated.
 Emission rights purchased are recognized as an intangible asset, at cost less any accumulated impairment losses. - (m) Depreciation: Depreciation is calculated on a straight-line basis over the average estimated remaining useful economic life of the assets.
 The useful lives (in years) applied for the calculation of depreciation have as follows: